 In the music industry, a music booking agent is responsible for booking live music performances.
 This could be for tours, festival performances, radio gigs, and so on.

 They mainly work with artists, bands, and musicians and will act as a salesperson on behalf of their clients.
 Agents also handle the process of negotiating performance contracts, phone calls to venue managers, festivals and gigs, and approaching promoters about upcoming gigs.

 Ultimately, a booking agent can propel your career into stardom by scoring new performance opportunities.

 They can also help by growing your fanbase and following through networking with other key players in the music industry.

 Agents generally hold a roster or regular management contacts.
 However, there are always opportunities for younger entry-level artists as opening slots regularly become available.

 How Do Booking Agents Work & How Much Do They Cost?

 Booking agents usually charge a 10-15% commission fee for the performances they book.
 However, some may also charge a standard flat fee (it’s best to avoid these agents).
 Most agents work for a music booking company or agency, although it is possible to be a freelance booking agent working in the business.

 When looking for the right booking agent, the success of the agency and/or the number of clients they have are key indicators.

-We have made a list of some of the best booking agents in 2020, who have gotten many artists off to a flying start in their music career.
+We have made a list of some of the best booking agents in 2020, who have gotten many artists off to a flying start in their music careers.
 Keep reading to find out…

 AM Only’s Lee Anderson is probably one of the most well-known booking agents working in North America.
 He has booked and continues to book some of the biggest names.